saififahad/saififahad/README.md

 ## 📌 Featured Projects

-### **AI Review Analyzer**

-Analyzes customer reviews from platforms like Google & Yelp using AI and sentiment analysis.

 ### **Aviator Casino Game (Real‑time)**

 A multiplayer, real‑time crash game with socket connections and dynamic animations.